jfhbrook/matanuska/README.md

 - [ ] Testing Framework, Yikes
   - Motivated by both in-BASIC and in-QT tests
   - Implement from scratch, `tape` is not useful here
-  - Test runners for QT, Vitest *and* BASIC
+  - Test runners for QT, Vitest _and_ BASIC
   - Runtime "test mode" and entrypoint subcommand
   - Reporter, possibly based off node-tap

 ### Up Next

+- Revisit `format-markdown` script
+  - Pandoc introduces newlines by default, which is less than ideal
 - Iterate on `make` build
   - See [ADR 028](./adrs/028-cpp-runtime.md) for details
 - Fallout from QT Refactor